Maanaadu (soundtrack)

-Maanaadu is the soundtrack for the 2021 Tamil-language science fiction action thriller film of the same name, starring Silambarasan, S. J. Suryah and Kalyani Priyadarshan.
+Maanaadu is the soundtrack for the 2021 Tamil-language science fiction action thriller film of the same name, starring Silambarasan, and S. J. Suryah.
 The film is directed by Venkat Prabhu and produced by Suresh Kamatchi of V House Productions.
-The film's soundtrack is composed by Yuvan Shankar Raja, after regularly collaborating with Venkat Prabhu and Silambarasan and lyrics are written by Madhan Karky and Arivu.
-The album featured two songs: "Meherezylaa" and "Voice of Unity", which did not featured in the film.
+The film's soundtrack is composed by Yuvan Shankar Raja, after regularly collaborating with Prabhu and Silambarasan and lyrics are written by Madhan Karky and Arivu.
+The album featured two songs: "Meherezylaa" and "Voice of Unity", which did not feature in the film.
 These tracks were released as singles on 21 June and 3 November 2021; coinciding a promotional pre-release event held in Chennai.
 The music album consisting of 7 tracks, including few instrumentals being used in the background score was released on 7 November 2021 by U1 Records, and received positive response from critics and audiences.